http://WhatisTaxed.com: Data-mining the Tax Code

 Code of Federal Regulations

-1. Search the law using the government's own search engine.Use the Government Printing Office.
-The USC search tool will find a specific law.
+1. Search the law using the government's own search engine.Use the Government Printing Office search tool to find a specific statute.

 www.gpoaccess.gov/uscode/search.html